ciaracarey/docs-1/docs/deployments/aws/ecs-update-service/index.md

 #### Environment Variables

 You can add either plain text or secret environment variables to the container.
-Plain text environment variables will use the value provided, while secret variables refer to a secret value stored in the AWS Secrets Manager.
+Plain text environment variables will use the value provided, while secret variables refer to a secret value stored in AWS Secrets Manager.

 The configured environment variables can either completely replace the container's existing environment variables or be merged with them.
 Merging environment variables will add any new variables and overwrite the value of any existing variables with the same key.